COUNCILLOR SEÁN WOODWARD’S ACHIEVEMENTS

 Promoted improvements to M27 junction 9.

-Sourced “Seán” the Y-services youth services bus.
+Sourced and fund raised for “Seán” the Y-services youth services bus.

 Helped launch Whiteley Youth Club – THREE times!